-If you have a really scared animal, ask your parent or caregiver to speak to your animal’s veterinarian before Guy Fawkes night over whether calming medicine would be suitable.
+If you have a really scared animal, ask your parent or caregiver to speak to your animal’s veterinarian before Guy Fawkes night, over whether calming medicine would be suitable.

 Take your dog to the toilet before locking them inside, or if you have a cat, remember to put kitty litter in the room they are staying in.

-It is a good idea to switch on the radio, television or stereo to distract your pets from the sound of fireworks.
+It is a good idea to switch on the radio, television or stereo to distract your animals from the sound of fireworks.
 If there is no human present to look after the animals, it can help to leave the radio or television on for them.